ozgurgunes/Sketch-Plugin-Analytics/README.md

 # Sketch Plugin Analytics

 Google Analytics module for Sketch plugins.
-Respects user privacy.
 Asks user to allow for tracking statistics, if not allowed before.
+Sends event hit type with event label and value.

+Tracking ID and options can be set in a `JSON` file in plugin's `Resources` folder and overridden by passing params to function.

 ## Installation